grafana/metrictank/docs/cloud/http-api.md

 * from: Graphite [from time specification](#fromto) (optional. defaults to now-24hours)
 * format: series-json, lastts-json. (defaults to series-json)
 * limit: max number to return, 0 to defer to the instance configured max (default: 0).
 Note: if limit is 0 or greater than the instance configured max and the result set is greater than the instance configured max, an error is returned.
 Otherwise, the result set is truncated at the limit
+* meta: If false and format is `series-json` then return series names as array (graphite compatibility).
+If true, include meta information like warnings.  (defaults to false)

 ##### Example